Lamoot/osgexport/README.md

-# OpenMW OSGT exporter for Blender
+# OpenMW OpenSceneGraph exporter for Blender

-OpenMW OSGT exporter for [Blender](https://www.blender.org), making the format viable for importing meshes into [OpenMW](https://openmw.org) using a libre format.
+OpenMW OpenSceneGraph exporter for [Blender](https://www.blender.org), making the format viable for importing meshes into [OpenMW](https://openmw.org) using a libre format.